∞

 - All assessments with Nurse Practitioner (1.5 hours)

-- Preparation with Registered Nurse and Compassionate Witness (1.5 hours)
+- Orientation with Registered Nurse and Compassionate Witness (1 hour)

 - Intention setting session with your PaT therapist (1 hour)

-- 1 integration session with your PaT Therapist (1 hours)
+- 1 integration session with your PaT Therapist (1 hour for psychedelic-level dose)

 Packages can be customized with different number of medicine sessions and whether they are psycholytic or psychedelic doses.